COST03-BP05 Configure billing and cost management tools - Cost Optimization Pillar

 COST03-BP05 Configure billing and cost management tools

-Configure cost management tools in line with your organization policies to manage and optimize cloud spend.
-This includes services, tools, and resources to organize and track cost and usage data, enhance control through consolidated billing and access permission, improve planning through budgeting and forecasts, receive notifications or alerts, and further lower cost with resources and pricing optimizations.
+Configure cost management tools that meet your organization's policies to manage and optimize cloud spending.
+This includes services, tools, and resources to organize and track cost and usage data, enhance control through consolidated billing and access permission, improve planning through budgeting and forecasts, receive notifications or alerts, and lower cost with resources and pricing optimizations.

 Level of risk exposed if this best practice is not established: High